Renormalization for Lorenz maps of monotone combinatorial types: Introduction

-At this point we were able to prove {\it a priori} bounds only for $\rho>2$.
-The somewhat technical reasons for that will become clear in the proof of the invariance of bounds on the critical point in Proposition $\ref{inv-crpoint}$.
-Proposition $\ref{mainprop1}$ is used to obtain the existence of the periodic points of renormalization:
+At this point we were able to prove {\it a priori} bounds only for large $\rho$.
+The reasons for that will become clear in the proof of the invariance of bounds on the critical point in Proposition $\ref{inv-crpoint}$.
+Main Proposition is used to obtain the existence of the periodic points of renormalization: